yanggautier/GCP_Data_Infrastructure_Terraform/README.md

 ```

-## Commands for Kubernetes to delete dbt namespace
+## Commands for Kubernetes to delete dbt namespace when it can not be deleted
 ```bash
 #Connect to cluster
 gcloud container clusters get-credentials dbt-cluster-<environment> --region <region> --project <project-id>